telerik/kendo-react-layout/docs/tabstrip/index.md

     );
 ```

-For detailed information on the Kendo UI TabStrip for React configuration, refer to its [client-side API documentation]({% slug api_tabstrip_kendouiforreact %}).
+For detailed information refer to the [client-side API documentation]({% slug api_tabstrip_kendouiforreact %}).

 ## Keyboard Navigation

-Below is the list with the keyboard shortcuts the TabStrip supports.
+Below is the list with the keyboard shortcuts the Tabstrip supports.

 | SHORTCUT                            | DESCRIPTION         |
 |:---                                 |:---                 |